michael-hamilton/dmxus/README.md

 #### Patching and Grouping

 Patch fixtures using the `patchFixture()` method.
-The first parameter is the start address of the fixture to be patched, and the second is a fixture profile object (see appendix for the shape of this object). dmxus also includes a utility method `getDeviceProfile()` for retrieving preexisting fixture profiles.
+The first parameter is the start address of the fixture to be patched, and the second is a fixture profile object (see appendix for the shape of this object). dmxus also includes a utility method `getFixtureProfile()` for retrieving preexisting fixture profiles.
 ```
-d.patchFixture(1, dmxus.getDeviceProfile("IRGB"));
+d.patchFixture(1, dmxus.getFixtureProfile("IRGB"));
 ```